 West End Johnnie’s

-If an Irish Pub or The Fours isn’t your style of sports bar, West End Johnnie’s is a level up.
+If an Irish Pub or Banner’s isn’t your style of sports bar, West End Johnnie’s is a level up.
 It has a classier feel, and a short rib that will make you feel extra content while cheering on the home team.
 On Sundays, West End Johnnie’s is packed with people jamming out during Reggae Brunch.
 If you are feeling like having an energized Sunday experience, this is the place for you.

 This gallery has been featuring local artists since 1978.
 While each artist has a different take on the local scene, each piece depicts something special about the Boston-New England area.
 They will leave you with a great pride for your city.
 You might call ahead to schedule a visit to the space and pick up your new local print to hang in your West End home.